HudsonSchumaker/2dGameEngine/README.md

     Health       - to set a health value
     Line         - to draw a line
     Projectile   - to set a projectile
-    RigidBody    - to set the velocity
+    Radar        - to tigger collision detection in a radius RigidBody    - to set the velocity
     Sprite       - to draw a sprite on the screen TextLabel    - to draw a text on the screen Transform    - to set the position
+    Waypoint     - to be used waypoint navigation

 ### Systems
     AnimationSystem